 Most keto baked goods should be stored in the refrigerator to stay fresh.
 Store these in an airtight container or zip top bag in the fridge for up to five days.

-You can also freeze almond flour biscuits for up to six months.
+You can also freeze them for up to six months.
 I like to freeze them in a single, flat layer until they are completely frozen.
 This keeps them from sticking together.
 Make sure to remove as much air from the bag as possible to prevent any freezer burn.
 You can thaw them in the fridge or at room temperature.

 Variations